 A critical part of the mission at Minnesota Land Trust is helping people who may experience barriers to access build connections with nature to deepen their appreciation for natural spaces and ultimately instill a conservation ethos.

 With this mission in mind, Minnesota Land Trust launched a new engagement program in 2021 called Ambassador Lands.
 The program connects groups seeking outdoor experiences to Minnesota Land Trust easement holders who have natural spaces to facilitate them.

-The pilot project for this new program took place in East Indian Creek, Minnesota, on a property that could safely facilitate small game hunting for first-time hunters as it included the right habitat for small game and enough space to spread participants out safely.
+The pilot project for this new program took place in East Indian Creek, Minnesota, in the Southeast Minnesota Bluffland Conservation Program Area on a property that could safely facilitate small game hunting for first-time hunters as it included the right habitat for small game and enough space to spread participants out safely.

 Group participants were paired with mentors who helped create a welcoming environment and provided necessary instruction as well as a confidence boost, which was key for helping participants feel comfortable and enjoy the experience.